CSCfi/csc-user-guide/docs/accounts/how-to-switch-between-projects.md

 In other services, billing project is controlled with service-specific tools.
 See the instructions under _Computing, Cloud and Data_ for more details about project selection in each service:

-* In Puhti and Mahti , you [select the billing project in the batch script](../computing/running/creating-job-scripts.md).
+* In Puhti and Mahti, you [select the billing project in the batch script](../computing/running/creating-job-scripts.md).
 * In Allas, you [use the allas-conf command to determine which project is used](../data/Allas/accessing_allas.md).
 * In Pouta: TBA